 If you'd like to learn more intermediate-level tips on information collection and what you should ask for on your lead gen forms, read our post about it here.
 But we're getting ahead of ourselves.
 Now, back to the basics ...

 How to Generate Leads: The Mechanics of Lead Generation

 Now that we understand how lead generation fits into the whole inbound marketing methodology, let's review the actual components of the lead generation process.

 Landing Page: A landing page is a web page a visitor lands on for a distinct purpose.
 While a landing page can be used for various reasons, one of its most frequent uses is to capture leads through ...

 Forms: Forms are typically hosted on landing pages, although they can technically be embedded anywhere on your site.
 They consist of a series of fields (like in our example above) that collect information in exchange for an ...

 Offer: An offer is the content or something of value that's being "offered" on the landing page.
 The offer must have enough value to a visitor to merit providing their personal information in exchange for access to it.

 See how everything fits together?

-(If you're looking for a free lead generation tool, take a look at HubSpot Marketing Free, which lets you set up contact and lead capture forms on your website and/or scrape contact info from your existing forms.
+PS -- check out our free lead generation tool, which lets you set up contact and lead capture forms on your website and/or scrape contact info from your existing forms.
 It's really easy to set up.)